Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 There’s no denying that the Cane Corso and American Pit Bull Terrier look similar.
 They are muscular animals with characteristically small ears.
 It’s worth noting that the American Veterinary Medical Association (AVMA) opposes cosmetic ear cropping and tail docking.
 However, neither the AKC nor UKC penalizes pups in the show ring if their ears and tails are a normal length.

-The Cane Corso is an ancient Greek breed related to the Mastiff and excelled as as a livestock guardian dog.
+The Cane Corso is an ancient Greek breed related to the Mastiff and excelled as a livestock guardian dog.
 However, they’re not ideal pets for first-time pet owners.
 Their strength requires an experienced individual who will provide the proper behavior management.

 Personality

 With the proper training, the Cane Corso can be an excellent family pet.
 They’re loyal to their family but less tolerant of young kids and other canines.
-The Cane Corso does best in homes where they’re the only pet.
+The Cane Corso does best in homes where they’re the only pets.
 They’re guarding instincts make them less tolerant of strangers, but they can learn to accept unfamiliar faces with enough socialization.

 Cane Corsos form strong bonds with their owners and dislike being left alone for long periods.
 They aren’t clingy, like some breeds, but they’re better for owners who spend most of their time around the home and don’t travel often.